 Career and Salary Outlook

-From 2012 to 2022, court reporters were projected to see a 10% increase in jobs, according to the U.S. Bureau of Labor Statistics (BLS).
-This estimate is as fast as the national average across all occupations (www.bls.gov).
-The agency also reported that court reporters earned a median annual salary of $49,560 in 2013.
+From 2018 to 2028, court reporters are projected to see a 7% increase in jobs, according to the U.S. Bureau of Labor Statistics (BLS).
+This estimate is faster than average across all occupations (www.bls.gov).
+The agency also reported that court reporters earned a median annual salary of $57,150 in 2018.